Tochigi patricide case: Background and murder

 Born in Tochigi Prefecture, Aizawa was the first of six children.
 Her father was Takeo Aizawa (相沢 武雄, Aizawa Takeo) and her mother was Rika Aizawa (相沢 リカ, Aizawa Rika).
 Takeo was an alcoholic and systematically raped his daughter from 1953, when she was fourteen years old, onwards.
 Rika fled to Hokkaidō soon after, leaving Chiyo behind.
 She returned several years later, attempting to stop their relationship.
 By then, Takeo was living with his daughter, treating her as if she were his wife.
 Chiyo became pregnant 11 times and had five daughters by her father, two of whom died in infancy.
 In 1967, she underwent sterilization after her sixth abortion.

 In 1968, Chiyo fell in love with a 22-year-old man, and her father became angry.
 He confined her and said that he would kill their three children.
 On October 5, 1968, she strangled her father in Yaita, Tochigi Prefecture.
-Her neighbours had thought Chiyo was her father's wife until her arrest, and the Japanese police then determined that her three children were sired by her father.
+Her neighbors had thought Chiyo was her father's wife until her arrest, and the Japanese police then determined that her three children were parented by her and her father.
 Because the family law in Japan forbids polygamy and intermarriage between close relatives but does not forbid inbreeding, a family register recorded Chiyo's children as her father's illegitimate children.